Frequently Asked Questions

 Q: How do I donate goods and services?

-A: The Lady Washington and Hawaiian Chieftain welcome all donated goods and services that further our educational and ambassadorial missions.
-To make a cash donation online, visit our donations page.
-To learn how to make in-kind donations, please call 800-200-5239.
+A: Lady Washington and Hawaiian Chieftain greatly appreciate donated goods and services that further our educational and ambassadorial missions.
+Please contact us for a list of current needs.

-A: To donate with PayPal, click the donate button below.
+A: Yes!
+To donate with PayPal, click the donate button below.

 Q: How do I become a member?